History of NETDA

 The FusioNet system is a five site analog linked and C4FM digital capable system of 440 MHz repeaters.
 A stand alone Fusion digital only repeater on 444.750 is operated by K4ETN on Round Knob Mt. in Greene County.

 The addition of P25 Phase 1 digital voice came in 2017 when Chris N6MMX joined NETDA as our Field Engineer.
 Located on Bays Mt in Sullivan County, 443.5625 went on the air in May of 2017.
-A second P25 repeater in Johnson City is under construction.
+A second P25 repeater in Johnson City went online in June of 2018.

 The user base has grown dramatically in the last two years.
 We appreciate the users who take advantage of the digital voice systems and have made our efforts worthwhile.